 Building - New Builds vs Alterations

-- The percentage of inspections with compliance risks are much higher in constructions of New buildings (58%) than buildings undergoing Alterations (42%), in domestic building sites, a trend which has been consistent over the past three quarters.
+- The percentage of inspections with compliance risks were higher in New buildings than buildings undergoing Alterations.

 Building - High Volume builders vs Other builders

-- The percentage of inspections with compliance risks are higher in sites managed by Other builders (58%) than buildings managed by High Volume builders (43%).
-This trend was consistent across all four quarters.
+- The percentage of inspections with compliance risks are higher in sites managed by Large Volume Builders than buildings managed by Other Builders.

 Common problem overview - building